 Socioeconomic Development

-The most recent Gini Index data is from 2016.
-However, data compiled by Sri Lanka’s Department of Census and Statistics indicates that the poorest 20% of households account for 5% of total household income, while the richest 20% account for over 50% of the total household income.
-Women’s participation in the labor force remains lower than that of males.
-Sri Lanka’s Gender Inequality Index score marginally dropped to 0.383 in 2021, continuing a downward trend since 2019.
+The most recent Gini data available are for 2019.
+Data compiled by Sri Lanka’s Department of Census and Statistics indicate that the poorest 20% of households account for 5% of total household income, while the richest 20% account for more than 50%.
+Women’s participation in the labor force remains lower than that of their male counterparts.
+Sri Lanka’s Gender Inequality Index score improved marginally, dropping to 0.376 in 2022.
+Empowerment in the labor market since 2019 has significantly contributed to this.

 Socioeconomic barriers